panzerdp/dmitripavlutin.com/content/posts/160-json-modules/index.md

 The ECMAScript modules system (`import` and `export` keywords) allows importing inside of an ES module only an another ES module.
 In other words, you can only import JavaScript code inside of an importing module.

 What if you'd like to import data from a JSON file?
-For example, it's convinient to keep application's configuration values in a JSON file.
+For example, it's convenient to keep an application's configuration values in a JSON file.

 Importing JSON is supported by commonjs modules format.